MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

 <img src="https://imgur.com/7L5Xm9p.png" width="25%"  />

-This mystery adventure is full of action!
-It's about a cuckoo clock in which Peter Hollister finds a note that contains a riddle.
+This mystery adventure is about a cuckoo clock in which Peter Hollister finds a note that contains a riddle.
 The Hollister's follow the note's origin to Germany where they try to solve the riddle, attempt to find a golden cuckoo clock that was stolen from a museum and outwit a gang of thieves.
 (Lexile 740L)

 <a href="https://www.bookdepository.com/Happy-Hollisters-Cuckoo-Clock-Mystery-Jerry-West/9781949436570?ref=grid-view&qid=1656001073916&sr=1-1" rel="nofollow"> Buy on BookDepository</a>